zGamingTechz/FreeCodeCamp-Scientific-Computing-with-Python-Projects/README.md

 #Shortest Path first:
 The shortest_path function calculates the shortest paths and distances in a weighted directed graph using Dijkstra's algorithm.
 It takes a graph, a starting node, and an optional target node.
 It initializes distances and paths, iterates through nodes, updates distances, and prints the shortest path and distance from the start to the target.

+#Tower of Hanoi Puzzle:
+The Tower of Hanoi is a classic mathematical puzzle with three rods and a number of disks of different sizes.
+The challenge is to move the entire stack from one rod to another, obeying the rules that only one disk can be moved at a time, and no disk can be placed on top of a smaller one.